Kafala system: Bahrain

-Repeal

-In 2009, Bahrain was the first country in the Gulf Cooperation Council (GCC) to claim to repeal the kafala system.
-In a public statement the Labor Minister likened the system to slavery.
-Changes to the Labour Market Regulatory Suggestion were made in April 2009 and implemented starting 1 August 2009.
+In 2009, Bahrain was the first country in the Gulf Cooperation Council (GCC) to repeal the kafala system.
+In a public statement, the Labour Minister likened the system to slavery.
+Changes to the Labour Market Regulatory Law were made in April 2009 and implemented starting 1 August 2009.
 Under the new law, migrants are sponsored by the Labour Market Regulation Authority and can change from one employer to another without their employer's agreement.
 Three months' notice is required to quit from an employer.

-However, in November 2009 Human Rights Watch (HRW) stated that "authorities do little to enforce compliance" with "employers who withhold wages and passports from migrant employees ... practices [which] are illegal under Bahraini law."
+However, in November 2009 Human Rights Watch stated that "authorities do little to enforce compliance" with "employers who withhold wages and passports from migrant employees ... practices [which] are illegal under Bahraini law."